 The film opens with A voiceover from Lord Richard Croft, played by Dominic West, telling the story of his necessary – for the sake of mankind – expedition to Himiko, a secret Japanese island.
 Unfortunately, he must leave his young, beloved daughter, Lara, to undertake this trip.

 We first meet Vikander’s Lara Croft in a boxing ring, having a mixed martial arts sparring session.
 The scene displays Vikander’s fantastic, physical condition – her trainer, Magnus Lygdback, did a great job – but that is about all.
 The fight choreography is weak, the camera work not much better and the script for the scene is woeful.
 Every actor looks bad.

 Hannah John-Kamen’s Sophie – she also appears in 2018’s fun, but slightly farfetched, Ant-Man And The Wasp as the antagonist Ava/Ghost – is her friend, cheering on as she gets a beatdown from a stereotypical looking lesbian, I’m-a-dyke, sparring partner.
 I think the scene is meant to show her stubbornness.
-I think I actually display more stubbornness by continuing to watch this film.
+I think I actually displayed more stubbornness by continuing to watch this film.

 The boxing gym trainer, Terry (Duncan Airlie James), points out that she owes money for her use of the gym.
-She is broke, making what little money she has working as a bike courier.
+She is broke, making what little money she has, working as a bike courier.
 When at the courier base she hears a couple of the other couriers discussing a ‘Fox-hunt’ race, she is intrigued.